justingrant/proposal-temporal/docs/timezone-draft.md

 > However, this must change, because implementations would need to call `super(id)` to set the _[[Identifier]]_ and _[[InitializedTemporalTimeZone]]_ internal slots.
 > Maybe we need to only throw if `new.target === Temporal.TimeZone`?

-In order to lock down any leakage of information about the host system's time zone database, one would monkeypatch the `Temporal.TimeZone.fromId()` function which performs the built-in mapping, change the list of allowed time zones that `Temporal.TimeZone` iterates through, and replace `Temporal.now.timeZone()` to avoid exposing the current time zone.
+In order to lock down any leakage of information about the host system's time zone database, one would monkeypatch the `Temporal.TimeZone.fromId()` function which performs the built-in mapping, and replace `Temporal.now.timeZone()` to avoid exposing the current time zone.
 Or just replace the `Temporal.TimeZone` class and `Temporal.now` object altogether:

 ```javascript